MachineMuse/MachineMusePowersuits/README.md

 - You've made sure your 'issue' isn't intended behaviour by reading the [FAQ](http://machinemuse.net/faq.php) , the tooltips, and the changelog.
 - The issue is subtle enough and has been around long enough that you think we might have missed it.
 - You speak English or French well enough to explain yourself without wondering whether you will be understood.
-- Be sure to include as much information as you can such as logs.
+- Be sure to include as much information as you can such as >>>LOGS<<<.
 I understand that not everyone is well versed in filing bug reports, but I simply will not guess what version of the mod you are using.
 I will not guess what other mods you have installed.
 Help me to help you.
+Seriously folks, these vauge bug reports are getting tiresome.

 #Contacts